-Join-In aims to provide a means for elderly homebound people to escape social isolation.
+Join-In aims to provide a means for elderly home-bound people to escape social isolation.
 It will enable and enforce communication by providing the necessary technologies and by offering activities that encourage socialising.
-Within the project Join-In will offer a variety of activities to motivate, but also to activate the elderly: communication by social networking, multi-player gaming, exergaming and virtual exercising.
+Within the project Join-In will offer a variety of activities to motivate, but also to activate the elderly: communication by social networking, multi player gaming, exergaming and virtual exercising.
 This will help the seniors to keep active and promote health -as preliminary studies have demonstrated.
 The activities will be accessible via PC or TV and set-top box.
 The users will be involved in the project development at all stages.

-Expected results and impact:
+Expected results and impact

-Duration: 36 Months
+- Duration: 36 Months

-Total budget: € 3.033.000
+- Total budget: € 3.033.000

-Public contribution: € 1.796.000
+- Public contribution: € 1.796.000

-Phone: +49 89 3187 4182
+T.: +49 89 3187 4182